-If you are bringing images to a Tri-City Club Meeting, you should first resize the image appropriately, so it will be displayed correctly.
+If you are bringing images to a Tri-City Club Meeting (or submitting them for competitions), you should first resize the image appropriately, so it will be displayed correctly.
 You should also know how to resize images for other purposes as well.
 For example, photos that you put on Facebook should be sized 720px, 960px or 2048px wide and should not be larger than 100KB.
 Otherwise, Facebook compresses your images, and they won’t look their best!

 A good quality print is usually printed at 300 ppi (pixels per inch).
 What does that mean?
 Well, if you want to print a 6″x 4″ photo, the image should be sized 1800px x 1200px (6″ x 300ppi = 1800px, 4″ * 300ppi = 1200px).
 Or in simple terms, multiply the printed photograph dimensions by 300.
 If you need an 8″x 10″ print, you would need to make sure your image is sized 8 x 300= 2400px wide by 10 x 300=3000px high.